 For good cultivation, it is necessary that a greenhouse's indoor climate is uniform.
 Circulation fans are often used for this purpose.
 If there are large differences in temperature and moisture content within the greenhouse, this can affect both the crop and the grower's energy costs.
 The uniformity of the greenhouse air can be negatively affected by various problems.
 Below we list several examples:

--Leaks in the greenhouse windows
+-cracks or leaks in the greenhouse windows

 Glass is, of course, a vulnerable part of horticultural greenhouses.
 In colder climates, a small leak in the glass can already cause draft or cold spots in the greenhouse.
 This is usually checked by means of temperature measurements.